roteKlaue/sussy-util/README.md

 > stopwatch.resume(); // resumes the stopwatch
 > stopwatch.reset(); // resets the stopwatch
 > stopwatch.time(); // returns the current time in milliseconds
+> stopwatch.round(); // This method saves the current time as a round.
+It first calls the fixPausedTime method to correct the time if the stopwatch was paused.
+Then it calculates the time of the round by subtracting the total time passed (including pauses) from the start time.
+Finally, it adds the round time to the rounds array using the push method.
+>
 >```

 ### StringUtil